Backlink Exchange: Good or Evil? [A Guide for 2025]

 Natalia Toth

-One of the easiest methods is simply direct backlink exchange.
+One of the easiest link-building methods is direct backlink exchange.
 But like most things in life, there’s a right way and a wrong way to do it.
-White-hat link building tactics are the key to making sure you leverage backlink exchange without getting on Google’s bad side.

 At its core, backlink exchange is exactly what it sounds like: two websites agreeing to swap links.
 It’s like a "you scratch my back, I’ll scratch yours" kind of deal.
 The idea is that each site benefits from the added authority the other site provides.